Sylvia Moves In

 “Whatever do you mean?”
-I ask calmly.
+I ask as calmly as I can muster.
 “Has something happened?”

 He hems and haws and then finally blurts out—“I just caught them upstairs.
 They were in his bedroom pleasuring one another!”

-All kinds of kinky, geriatric shit go through my head and I just can’t help it.
+All kinds of kinky, geriatric shit swirl around in my head and I just can’t help it.
 I burst out laughing!
 Get after it, Oldtimers!
 Then the elevator door opens.
-It’s Mr. B!
-He scurries out, sees his son and starts apologizing.
+It’s Mr. B. He scurries out, sees his son and starts apologizing.
 “I’m so sorry, Winona.
 He shouldn’t be here.
 Benjamin, what’s wrong with you??”

 But I’m dying to know all the dirty deets.“Mr. B, what were you and my grandmother doing??”